Clashes at Jerusalem flashpoint, dozens hurt, detained - NewsBreak

 It was not immediately clear what sparked Monday’s clashes.
 The area around the Damascus Gate has been a scene of confrontations in the past, including during last year’s holy month of Ramadan when devout Muslims fast from dawn to dusk.

-At the time, police prevented Palestinians from gathering at Damascus Gate after breaking their daily fast, as was customary.
+At the time, police prevented Palestinians from gathering at Damascus Gate after breaking their daily fast, disrupting a long-standing practice.
 Nightly clashes erupted, with tensions rapidly spreading and triggering a two-week war between Israel and Gaza’s militant Hamas rulers.
 Ramadan, a time of heightened religious fervor, is to start this year at the beginning of April.

 Comments / 0